Tax guide

 3Simplified form eligibility still has exclusions.

-The official downloads page for AY 2026-27 describes ITR-1 with income from salaries, two house properties, other sources, and specified limited section 112A gains, while other official guidance should be checked for complete conditions.
+The Income Tax Department's AY 2026-27 downloads page describes ITR-1 as applicable for income from salaries, two house properties, other sources, and specified limited section 112A gains — subject to full conditions.
+Those conditions are the part many taxpayers skip.

 ReferenceLink